 - Administer appeals and compensation claim hearings

-- Assess entitlement to and pay benefits, state pensions and civil legal aid
+- Assess entitlement to and pay benefits, state pensions and civil legal aid, as well as the payment of rebates, compensation, legal aid repayments and the recovery of overpayments.

 - Assist in the provision of service standards and to prevent any potential disputes